respectevery01/origin/docs/en/privacy.md

 # Privacy Policy

-Welcome to the OriginMull website ("this website").
+Welcome to the *TFDS* website ("this website").
 Before using this website, please carefully read the following privacy policy.
 This policy applies to all users who visit and use this website.

 ## 1. Intellectual Property